murphy214/vector-tile-go/README.md

   tile := New_Vector_Tile(bytevals) // this is your tile structure
   layermap := tile.ToGeoJSON(tileid) // this is your layer map map[string][]*geojson.Feature
 }
 ```

+# Caveats

+I am by no means guaranteeing this is faster for parsing vector-tiles then older methods I already use, in fact theres a good chance that will end up happening this is just an experiment I guess.